What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Discussions and Future Directions

-As analyzed in Section \ref{sec:tasks_datasets}, some existing datasets provide annotations in formats that appear inconsistent with their stated tasks.
-For example, LostAndFound \cite{lostAndFound} is proposed as an obstacle detection dataset, while segmentation masks with semantic labels and instance IDs confirm its affiliation to the panoptic segmentation task.
-TADD \cite{TADD} is named Traffic Accident Detection Dataset, while only categorical labels are provided for each video.
-Hence, in this study, we reassess the classification of each dataset based on their primary annotation formats, to ensure alignment with the six benchmark tasks.
-Those established standards should also be adhered to when proposing new tasks or determining the categorization of newly developed datasets.
+\paragraph{\textbf{Task-annotation Misclassification:}} As analyzed in Sec.~\ref{sec:tasks_datasets}, some existing datasets provide annotations in formats that appear inconsistent with their stated tasks.
+For example, LostAndFound \cite{lostAndFound} is proposed as an obstacle detection dataset, while segmentation masks with semantic labels and instance IDs confirm its affiliation to the panoptic segmentation category.
+TADD \cite{TADD}, despite being named Traffic Accident Detection Dataset, only provides categorical labels for each video.
+Such mismatches blur the boundaries between benchmark tasks and can lead to confusion regarding what capabilities are actually being evaluated.
+Therefore, in this survey, we reassess dataset categorization based on their primary annotation formats to align each dataset with the six benchmark tasks.
+More broadly, those established standards should also be adhered to when proposing new tasks or determining the categorization of newly developed datasets, or a justification should be explicitly clarified about any departures from them.